ppy/osu-wiki/news/2025/2025-03-27-the-followpoint-special-behind-the-banhammer.md

 Welcome, strangers and returning readers!
 Like you've already read in the title and the short intro, this post of The Followpoint will be an unusual one, talking about a team inside osu! instead of an individual person.
 The [Global Moderation Team](/wiki/People/Global_Moderation_Team) (usually referred to as GMT) is one of the essential and oldest osu! teams, consisting of community members who mainly focus on player moderation.
 Its [wiki article](/wiki/People/Global_Moderation_Team) explains things really well, so you should give it a read if you haven't yet!

-We're still an interview series, and for today's news post we interviewed **all 3 current leaders** of the Global Moderation Team: [0x84f](https://osu.ppy.sh/users/7944724), [Kobold84](https://osu.ppy.sh/users/3227533) and [Venix](https://osu.ppy.sh/users/5999631)!
+We're still an interview series, and for today's news post we interviewed **all 3 current leaders** of the Global Moderation Team: ::0x84f::{ user-id=7944724 }, [Kobold84](https://osu.ppy.sh/users/3227533) and ::Venix::{ user-id=5999631 }!
 Be warned though, please don't expect this to be all serious and reveal every secret or something.
 We tried to make the questions interesting while also remaining a little bit silly. 🙃

 And now with the small introductions done, let's get to the interview!